varun-k-victor/encryption_decryption/README.md

 # Compatibility

-Tested on both windows and linux.
+Works on both windows and linux.